psinger/kaggle-landmark-recognition-2020-1st-place/supervisely/serve/README.md

 # Overview

-Serve FairMOT model as Supervisely APP.
+Serve Metric Learning model as Supervisely APP.

 Application key points:
 - Can be deployed on CPU or GPU